achanwl/visualizing-haproxy-metrics/README.md

 ## Dashboard Provider for Grafana

-Create a basic Grafana dashboard provider config in a `ConfigMap` resource for the Grafana pod to use.
+Next, create a basic Grafana dashboard provider config in a `ConfigMap` resource for the Grafana pod to use.

-In this example, a provider named `HAProxy` is hosting the dashboard json file at this path `/var/lib/grafana/dashboards/haproxy`.
+In the following example, a provider named `HAProxy` is hosting the dashboard json file at this path `/var/lib/grafana/dashboards/haproxy`.

 ```console
 # oc -n $PROJECT create -f - <<EOF